 In cocktail terms, the word "perfect" typically means that the drink will include equal parts of both dry and sweet vermouth.
-That's exactly what you'll get in the perfect martini and it's a fabulous drink for anyone who loves gin.
+That's exactly what you get in the perfect martini and it's a fabulous drink for anyone who loves gin.

 This recipe is the "perfect" version of the classic gin martini.
 You can also mix up a perfect Manhattan, while other "perfect" cocktails go by other names such as the affinity, which features scotch.
-And yet, the perfect martini is the most popular of them all.
+And yet, the perfect martini made with gin is the most popular of them all.
 It's an ideal drink for dinner or anytime you want to celebrate that perfect pairing of gin and vermouth.

 - 2 ounces gin

 In a mixing glass filled with ice cubes, pour the gin and both vermouths.

 Garnish with a skewer of olives or a lemon twist.
 Serve and enjoy.

 - It's customary to garnish with an odd number of olives: one large or three small.
 Bartenders used to say that an even number is bad luck though three skewered olives let you enjoy one at a time as you drink, finishing up just before the last sip.